wpreimes/c3s_sm/README.rst

 - make a new feature branch from the c3s_sm master branch
 - Add your feature
 - Please include tests for your contributions in one of the test directories.
-  We use py.test so a simple function called test_my_feature is enough
 - submit a pull request to our master branch

-Note
-====

-This project has been set up using PyScaffold 2.5.
-For details and usage information on PyScaffold see http://pyscaffold.readthedocs.org/.